JoshuaTianYangLiu/Processing-DarkArc-Theme/README.md

 ___

 If you want to further customize your theme, I suggest going into your processing folder and looking at processing-3.4>modes>java>keywords.txt
-    - With this file, you can basically create a new colour for every function if you wanted. processing-3.4>lib>defaults.txt
+  With this file, you can basically create a new colour for every function if you wanted.

+  processing-3.4>lib>defaults.txt
-    -Good file for learning the basics
+  Good file for learning the basics
 ___
 Thanks for reading, a little thing for those that used other languages before.
 In the preferences.txt file, there is a setting called editor.completion.auto_close.